-Want to know how to help undersocialized kittens get adopted?
-Join us as we cover how the ASPCA Adoption Center and Kitten Nursery have leveraged their foster volunteer pool and trained them to work with fearful kittens using scientifically proven techniques.
+As a result of COVID-19, your shelter or rescue may be expecting to receive an influx of undersocialized kittens in the coming months.
+Want to know how to help these undersocialized kittens get adopted?
+Join us as we cover how the ASPCA Adoption Center and Kitten Nursery have leveraged their foster volunteer pool and trained them to work with fearful kittens.
 This webinar will take a deep dive into the “Lion Tamers” program with a spotlight on behavior best practices.
 We will also provide tools and resources for how to provide training, support and guidance to foster volunteers.

 How to effectively place fearful kittens in foster homes